 Please note: If you are using the 6-month 'student visitor' route or the 6-month 'short-term student' route you should make sure you have private health insurance from the beginning of your stay.

 If your visa requires you to register with the police you will need to create an account on the Lancashire Constabulary Website either before your arrival in the UK or no more than seven days after arrival.
 Once you have created your online account, you will be able to make an appointment to see someone from the Police in order to get you certificate.
 Important Note: You will NOT be registered with the Police until you have attended your appointment and collected your certificate.

 You will need to open a UK bank account during your stay at UCLan.
 It's best to do that as soon as possible, especially if you've brought cash with you from your home country.
-Barclays Bank will be on campus during Welcome Week to help new students open accounts, and there are branches of all major UK banks in Preston centre.
-You can request a letter from the <i> Student Information Centre to give to the bank confirming your status as a student.
+Barclays Bank will be on campus during Welcome Week to help new students open accounts, and there are branches of all major UK banks in Preston centre, dates and times to be confirmed.
+You can request a letter from the <i> Student Information and Support Centre to give to the bank confirming your status as a student.